gokulnair2001/HTMLSwiftKit-Starter-Device-/README.md

 # HTMLSwiftKit Starter

 Following repository includes the starter project for [HTMLSwiftKit](https://github.com/gokulnair2001/HTMLSwiftKit).

-Clone this repository to understand how HTMLSwiftKit works.
+Clone this repository to understand how to generate websites using HTMLSwiftKit using iOS device.

 The repository includes following:
 * Building HTMLPages